carpentriesoffline/offlinedatasci/paper.md

 ---
-title: "Offlinedatasci: A Python package for managing Data Science software installers when limited access to the Internet is anticipated"
+title: "offlinedatasci: A Python Package for Managing Data Science Software Installers when Limited Access to the Internet is Anticipated"

 tags:
   - Python